This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Adjust the Molasses: This recipe uses 1 tablespoon of molasses for each cup of white sugar.
-If you want dark brown sugar, increase the molasses to 2 tablespoons per cup of sugar.
+• Adjusting the Molasses: For light brown sugar, use 1 tablespoon of molasses per cup of white sugar.
+If you prefer dark brown sugar, increase the molasses to 2 tablespoons per cup.

-• Molasses Substitutes: If you don’t have molasses, you can use 1 tablespoon of pure maple syrup, golden syrup, or agave nectar per cup of granulated sugar.
-The flavor will be different, but the texture and moisture will be similar.
-These substitutes work in a pinch.
+• Molasses Substitutes: If you’re out of molasses, substitute with 1 tablespoon of pure maple syrup, golden syrup, or agave nectar per cup of granulated sugar.
+While the flavor will differ slightly, the texture and moisture will remain similar.
+These alternatives are great in a pinch!

 Homemade brown sugar is incredibly versatile.
-Here are a few ideas on how to use it:
+Here are some of the best ways to use it:

-• Baked Goods: Perfect for cookies, cakes, and muffins.
+• Baking: Ideal for cookies, cakes, and muffins.

-• Oatmeal: Sprinkle it on your morning oatmeal for a sweet, caramel flavor.
+• Oatmeal Topping: Sprinkle it over oatmeal for a sweet, caramel-like flavor.

-• Marinades: Add it to marinades for a rich, sweet taste.
+• Marinades: Add it to marinades for a hint of sweetness and depth.

-• Sauces and Spreads: Use it in barbecue sauces and apple butter.
+• Sauces and Spreads: Perfect in barbecue sauce, apple butter, or other sweet spreads.

-• Coffee or Tea: Stir it into your coffee or tea for a sweet twist.
+• Beverages: Stir into coffee or tea for a warm, sweet twist.

 Frequently Asked Questions